sciris/sciris/README.md

 #### Package and Library Dependencies

-Make sure that you have `npm` and `git` installed on your machine.
+Make sure that you have `npm` (included in Node.js installation) and `git` installed on your machine.
 In your Python setup, you also need to have the following packages (instructions in parentheses show how to install with Anaconda Python environment already installed):